Exact Optimization via Sums of Nonnegative Circuits and Sums of AM/GM Exponentials: Introduction

 The motivation of the present work is to improve the scalability of these existing certification frameworks, especially for large-size problems, which are currently out of reach when relying on SOS-based methods.

 \paragraph{\textbf{Contributions}} In this paper, we provide a hybrid numeric-symbolic framework, in a similar spirit as~\cite{PaPe08}, to certify exactly lower bounds obtained after computing SONC/SAGE decompositions with GP/REP relaxations.
 The resulting rounding-projection algorithms allow to handle unconstrained polynomial problems with such exact rational decompositions.
 Our first contributions, given in~\cref{section:post_processing}, are two procedures, called \struc{$\optsonc$} and \struc{$\optsage$}, providing exact rational SONC and SAGE decompositions, respectively.
 These two algorithms allow to certify exactly lower bounds of unconstrained polynomials.
 Our framework is inspired from~\cite{PaPe08}, first by rounding the output of a given GP/REP relaxation into rational numbers, next by performing an appropriate scaling of these numbers to obtain a solution satisfying exactly the (in)-equality constraints of the relaxation.
 We present another rounding-projection procedure called \struc{$\intsage$} in~\cref{section:exact_SAGE} to handle the case of polynomials belonging to the interior of the SAGE cone.
-When the input is an $n$-variate polynomial of degree $d$ with $t$ monomial terms, and integer coefficients of maximum bit size $\tau$, we prove that Algorithm~$\intsage$ outputs SAGE decompositions within $\bigo{(\tau \cdot (4 d + 6)^{3n+3} \, t^7 \log t)}$ arithmetic operations.
-This is in contrast with the decision algorithm $\intsos$ from~\cite{magron2018exact}, which certifies nonnegativity of polynomials lying in the interior of the SOS cone in boolean time $\bigo{(\tau^2 \cdot (4 d + 2)^{15 n+6})}$.
+When the input is an $n$-variate polynomial of degree $d$ with $t$ monomial terms, integer coefficients of maximum bit size $\tau$, and with a distance to the SAGE cone of bit size upper bounded by $\tau_{\sage}$, we prove that Algorithm~$\intsage$ outputs SAGE decompositions within $\bigo{( (\tau_{\sage}+\tau + t \log t ) \cdot t^7 \log t )}$ arithmetic operations.
+This is in contrast with the decision algorithm $\intsos$ from~\cite{magron2018exact}, which certifies nonnegativity of polynomials lying in the interior of the SOS cone in boolean time $\tau^2 \cdot d^{d^{\bigo{(n)}}}$.
 The two optimization algorithms $\optsonc$ and $\optsage$ are available within the POEM software library.
 In~\cref{section:benchs}, we provide experimental comparisons of these two algorithms.